bath-bcss/Technical-Labs/docs/git.md

 ### Commit structure

 There is some extra structure to how the commits relate to each other.
 Commits have to form a "Directed Acyclic Graph".
-This is a fancy way of saying all commits have parents they inherit from, and you can't form cycles.
+This is a fancy way of saying all commits have parents they inherit from, and they can't form a cycle (e.g. if A has parent B, B can't have parent A).

 **Note:** Each commit references its parents rather than the parent commits referencing their children.
 So, in a diagram representing a commit graph, all arrows should flow from the commits to their parents.
 From the perspective of the development flow this is counterintuitive, but it makes sense once you understand how commits relate to each other in Git.
 If you